YahiaKandeel/ironport-correlator/README.md

 ## Components
 * Logstash
-Logstash will listen for any incoming syslog message from IronPort, then send it to the Redis Queue.
+Logstash will listen for any incoming syslog message from IronPort, parse logs, then send it to the Redis Queue.

 * Redis Server
-Redis, contains all IronPort messages as well as the parsed messaged by the Python Application
+Redis, contains all parsed IronPort messages as well as the parsed messaged by the Python Application.

 * Python Application (Correlator)
 Correlator is a multiprocessing Python3 App, that contains three processes:
-1. Parser
+1. Correlator
-   - reads all incoming syslog messages,
+   - correlate all messages and send them
-   - parse them using the predefind parses
    - send them back to redis with EPOCH

 2. Monitor